Amber Run: 2019–present: Philophobia, unplugged EP, mini-album trilogy, and How to Be Human

 Between November 2018 and September 2019, Amber Run released five singles—"Carousel", "Affection", "Neon Circus", "The Darkness Has a Voice", and "What Could Be as Lonely as Love"—preceding the release of their third album, Philiophobia, on 28 September 2019.
 On 26 June 2020, they issued an unplugged EP, featuring six songs from Philophobia.
 On 4 November 2021, they published a new mini-album, The Search (Act I), the first in a trilogy of mini-albums that would be released throughout the following year.
 The Start (Act II) came out on 3 June 2022.
 On 22 July, a new single, "Cradle" was put out, followed by "Funeral" on 2 September, concluding with the release of the third and final mini-album in the trilogy, The Hurt (Act III), on 2 November.
 Following this, Amber Run announced that their upcoming full-length album, How to Be Human, would come out in April 2023, with a coinciding UK tour running between 13 and 20 April 2023.
+The Harvard Crimson wrote, "Through Amber Run's eyes, the listener experiences the bittersweet and anything but linear journey of losing and finding, laughing and crying, loving and longing..."